 Marijuana possession with intent to sell is a deportable offense for aliens, so non-citizens charged with any drug crimes must hire an attorney right away to try to plead down the case to a non-removable crime.
 Read more about deportable crimes in Nevada here.

-Just because you've been arrested doesn't mean you're guilty.
-As you've just read, there are defenses that may help your case get reduced to a lesser charge or even dismissed.
+Just because you have been arrested does not mean you are guilty.
+As you have just read, there are defenses that may help your case get reduced to a lesser charge or even dismissed.

-If you're facing a conviction for marijuana possession for the purpose of sale in Nevada, you can schedule a free consultation with our Las Vegas Criminal Defense Lawyers by calling 702-DEFENSE (702-333-3673).
+If you are facing a conviction for marijuana possession for the purpose of sale in Nevada, you can schedule a free consultation with our Las Vegas Criminal Defense Lawyers by calling 702-DEFENSE (702-333-3673).

 Return to the Nevada Marijuana Law main page.

 To learn about California marijuana possession for sale laws, go to our page on California marijuana possession for sale laws.